MooHoll/Asian_Psyllid_Methylation/README.md

 This project is a collaboration with Dr. Xiudao Yu and Dr. Zhanjun Lu from Gannan Normal Universtiy, Jiangxi, China.
 We plan to identifiy genome-wide differences in DNA methylation between male and female *Diaphorina citri*, including the relationship of DNA methylation with gene expression and the DNA methylation differences in the sex chromosomes.
 This [paper](https://doi.org/10.1111/mec.15216) in aphids shows roughly what we want to achieve.

+There is a chromosome level genome with annotation and GO terms from this [paper](https://www.biorxiv.org/content/10.1101/869685v1).

 ---

 ## Task 1: Determine the sex chromosome system